-Correct Craft, Inc. warrants to the original user or purchaser, whoever comes first, of each new Nautique boat, that the deck, hull, and stringer system as originally manufactured by Correct Craft, shall under normal authorized use remain free from structural defect in material and workmanship.
+Correct Craft, Inc, exclusive manufacturer of Nautique, and also referred to as Nautique herein, warrants to the original user or purchaser, whoever comes first, of each new Nautique boat, that the deck, hull, and stringer system as originally manufactured by Correct Craft, shall under normal authorized use remain free from structural defect in material and workmanship.
+For purposes of this warranty, the terms "Correct Craft" and its Trademark "Nautique" are used interchangeably to refer to Correct Craft, Inc, exclusive manufacturer of Nautique brand boats.